2023 Best Visual & Performing Arts Schools in Vermont

 Visual & Performing Arts majors at Champlain take out an average of $26,678 in student loans while working on their egree.
 This translates to an average monthly loan payment of $788, based on a 10-year repayment plan.

-Out of the 5 schools in Vermont that were part of this year’s ranking, Bennington College landed the # 5 spot on the list.
+A rank of #5 on this year’s list means Bennington College is a great place for visual and performing arts students.
 Located in the town of Bennington, Bennington is a private not-for-profit school with a fairly small student population.

 The average amount in student loans that visual and performing arts majors at Bennington take out is $27,000.